-Differences between spawning habitat (13° to 17°C) and geographic range (>10°C) are consistent with seasonal migration patterns of Pacific sardine and Pacific mackerel, which tend to move north to feed during summer and south to spawn during winter (e.g., Demer and Zwolinski 2012, Zwolinski 2012).
+Differences between spawning habitat (13° to 17°C) and geographic range (>10°C) are consistent with seasonal migration patterns of Pacific sardine and Pacific mackerel, which tend to move north to feed during summer and south to spawn during winter (e.g., Demer et al 2012, Zwolinski et al 2012).
 Abundance and biomass are probably both related to the geographic extent of spawning.
-Pacific mackerel and Pacific sardine in particular may have increased reproductive success during warm decades (i.e., the 1930s, 1980s, 1990s, and 2000s) when spawning peaks are located within the core area in the SCB (e.g., Lo et al. 2009, Lo et al. 2010, Weber and McClatchie 2012, Dorval et al. 2014).
-In the absence of Pacific sardine, productivity of northern anchovy tends to peak during colder decades (e.g., 1960s, 1970s), although showed high fluctuations (0.5-2 million mt of spawning biomass) throughout the 1960-1990 period (McCall et al. 2016).
-After a low period of abundance from 2009 to 2011 (McCall et al. 2016), the central subpopulation of northern anchovy (CSNA) has recovered since 2017, showing high abundance off California and peak spawning in the SCB (Dorval et al. 2018, Stierhoff et al. 2019, Kuriyama et al. 2022).
+Pacific mackerel and Pacific sardine in particular may have increased reproductive success during warm decades (i.e., the 1930s, 1980s, 1990s, and 2000s) when spawning peaks are located within the core area in the SCB (e.g., Lo et al. 2009, Lo et al. 2010b, Weber and McClatchie 2012, Dorval et al. 2014).
+In the absence of Pacific sardine, productivity of northern anchovy tends to peak during colder decades (e.g., 1960s, 1970s), although showed high fluctuations (0.5-2 million mt of spawning biomass) throughout the 1960-1990 period (MacCall et al. 2016).
+After a low period of abundance from 2009 to 2011 (MacCall et al. 2016), the central subpopulation of northern anchovy (CSNA) has recovered since 2017, showing high abundance off California and peak spawning in the SCB (Dorval et al. 2018, Stierhoff et al. 2019, Kuriyama et al. 2022).

 SST (°C) and spatial distribution data in the California Current Ecosystem (CCE) presented in Figure 2.2 through Figure 2.13 were compiled from various National Oceanic and Atmospheric Administration (NOAA) Surveys and Satellite data by B.A.
 Muhling, University of California, Santa Cruz.
-Although for the purpose of this document these data were summarized on different time scales, they were derived from the same datasets and analyzed using the same statistical methods that were reviewed and published in Muhling et al. (2020).
+Although for the purpose of this document these data were summarized on different time scales, they were derived from the same datasets and analyzed using the same statistical methods that were reviewed and published in Muhling et al. (2020) and in Fennie et al (2022).
 Further, Muhling et al. (2020)'s data are available to the public on the NOAA website Environmental Research's Division Data Access Program (ERDDAP, https://coastwatch.pfeg.noaa.gov/erddap/index.html).

-EFH for the CPS finfish assemblage: the east-west geographic boundary of EFH for the finfish assemblage is defined to be all marine and estuarine waters from the shoreline along the coasts of

-California, Oregon, and Washington (including Puget Sound) offshore to the limits of the EEZ and above the thermocline where SST range between 10° to 26°C. The northern distributional range of CPS finfish is dynamic and variable due to the seasonal cooling of the sea surface temperature,(see Figure 2.2 and Figure 2.3), hence in some seasons the 10°C isotherm can be north of the U.S.-Canada border.
-Similarly, the southern distributional range can extend south of the U.S.-Mexico border where sea surface temperatures are consistently below 26° C. Therefore, the southern extent of EFH for CPS finfish is the U.S.-Mexico maritime boundary (Figure 2.1), whereas the northern EFH boundary is the U.S.-Canada border.
+EFH for the CPS finfish assemblage: the east-west geographic boundary of EFH for the finfish assemblage is defined to be all marine and estuarine waters from the shoreline along the coasts of California, Oregon, and Washington (including U.S. waters of the Salish Sea and Puget Sound) offshore to the limits of the EEZ and above the thermocline where sea surface temperatures range between 10° to 26°C. The northern distributional range of CPS finfish is dynamic and variable due to the seasonal cooling of the sea surface temperature, (see Figure 2.2 and Figure 2.3), hence in some seasons the 10°C isotherm can be north of the U.S. EEZ.
+Similarly, the southern distributional range can extend south of the U.S. EEZ where sea surface temperatures are consistently below 26° C. Therefore, the southern extent of EFH for CPS finfish is the U.S.-Mexico maritime boundary (Figure 2.1), whereas the northern extent is the U.S.-Canada maritime boundary.
 EFH for CPS finfish is summarized in Table 2.1.